Mikejo5000/vsts-docs-pr/docs/package/get-started-maven.md

 ## Before you start

 This guide assumes you've already set up Package Management.
-You can check out how license the extension in the [License Package Management guide](install.md).
+You can check out how to license the extension in the [License Package Management guide](install.md).

 ### Prerequisites